dsergio-thesis/.github/profile/README.md

 | models | PyTorch Machine Learning Models | Active |
 | astroos-web-app | Web interface for visualizations | Active |

-## Contributions

-We welcome contributions from researchers, students, and collaborators interested in:

-- Machine learning for astronomical imaging

-- Survey-scale data engineering

-- Cross-survey validation

-- Reproducible scientific workflows

-- Open scientific software

-Please see individual repositories for contribution guidelines and development standards.

 ## Acknowledgements

 This work builds upon data and infrastructure from major astronomical